HanningtoneM/Latest-Portfolio/README.md

 ## Getting Started

-To get a local copy up and running:
+To get a local copy up and running :

 1. Clone this repository or download the Zip folder: